Sayanta66/test-readme/tests/quickstart.md

 or for a specific version: `--infrastructure hetzner:vX.X.X`

 ---
-## Variable Preparation to generate a cluster-template.
+### Variable Preparation to generate a cluster-template

 ```shell
 export HCLOUD_SSH_KEY="<ssh-key-name>" \